 Moreover, ShipBob’s partnership with leading delivery management services ensures that you can optimise your delivery management process.
 This will bring better visibility and transparency into your delivery process so you can improve your planning and organise your management efforts.

 Here are answers to the top questions about milk run logistics.

 Does ShipBob use milk runs for logistics?

-ShipBob is a fulfilment company, but we partner with many last-mile couriers–from global and national couriers to regional ones–to deliver goods to the end consumers.
+ShipBob is a fulfilment company, but we partner with many last-mile carriers–from global and national carriers to regional ones–to deliver goods to the end consumers.

 How can I apply the milk run method to my fulfilment process?